MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/force-bing-index.md

 1. In the **Value** box, paste the metadata you copied in step 2.
 1. Select **Save & Close**.

-### Add a Ros.txt file
+### Add a Robots.txt file

-Add a file to your site to tell Bing, Google, and other search engines, or *ros*, how much of its content to index.
-The Ros.txt file in this example allows search engines to index the entire site, but you can control what pages they're allowed to index.
-Use Bing Webmaster Tools to easily [edit and test your Ros.txt file](https://blogs.bing.com/webmaster/september-2020/Bing-Webmaster-Tools-makes-it-easy-to-edit-and-verify-your-ros-txt).
+Add a file to your site to tell Bing, Google, and other search engines, or *robots*, how much of its content to index.
+The Robots.txt file in this example allows search engines to index the entire site, but you can control what pages they're allowed to index.
+Use Bing Webmaster Tools to easily [edit and test your Robots.txt file](https://blogs.bing.com/webmaster/september-2020/Bing-Webmaster-Tools-makes-it-easy-to-edit-and-verify-your-robots-txt).

-1. On your local drive, create a text file and name it **Ros.txt**.
+1. On your local drive, create a text file and name it **Robots.txt**.
 1. Enter the following content in the file:

     ```txt